-With regard to other special arrangements for disaster situations, directors of 5 of the 40 facilities indicated that agreements existed with one or more ambulance companies to assist with the transportation of residents in a disaster.
+With regard to other special arrangements for disaster situations, directors of five of the 40 facilities indicated that agreements existed with one or more ambulance companies to assist with the transportation of residents in a disaster.
 Ten of the nursing homes had made arrangements to have a physician come to assist residents in an emergency; 30 had not.
-Seven nursing homes had arranged for assistance from the local Fire Department in the event of a major earthquake.
-All but three of the nursing homes indicated that consideration had been given to calling back staff to provide additional assistance in the event of a damaging other disaster.
-However, of these earthquake or 37 organizations, 23 indicated that they would rely on a telephone The remainder had let staff members know that call-back system. they were expected to report to the facility in the event of a major emergency.
+Seven nursing homes had arranged for assistance from the local fire department in the event of a major earthquake, and all but three of the nursing homes indicated that consideration had been given to calling back staff to provide additional assistance in the event of a damaging earthquake or other disaster.
+However, of these 37 organizations, 23 indicated that they would rely on a telephone call-back system.
+The remainder had let staff members know that they were expected to report to the facility in the event of a major emergency.